 However, we have found out that several studies on customer satisfaction already discovered this fact(long before us).
 Ok we are not the first – but still pleased 😉.

-Our personal takeaway is: treat the customer that complaints as one of your most loyal customers and predict the churn probability of those who do not.
+Our personal takeaway is: treat the customer that complains as one of your most loyal customers and predict the churn probability of those who do not.

 3. AI Technology does not solve ethically critical questions.

-It happened in past projects that algorithms discovered a correlation between employee ID (salesperson) and cross-selling potential, pricing, or customer churn.
+It happened, that algorithms discovered a correlation between employee ID (salesperson) and cross-selling potential, pricing, or customer churn.
 Are you surprised?

 Cross-selling and pricing are relatively innocuous.
 But what if a correlation occurs between customer churn and an employee ID?
 In other words, customers assigned to Key Account Manager Ronny Arias are more likely to stop buying from your company.